Aaron Fuller (basketball)

-Aaron Craig Fuller (born December 3, 1989) is an American-Mexican professional basketball player for the RANS Simba Bogor of the Indonesian Basketball League (IBL).
+Aaron Craig Fuller (born December 3, 1989) is an American-Mexican professional basketball player for the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA).
 He played college basketball for the University of Iowa and the University of Southern California before playing professionally in Portugal, New Zealand, Mexico, the Philippines, Luxembourg, Israel, Uruguay, Venezuela, and Chile.

 High school career

 Fuller attended Mesa High School in Mesa, Arizona, where he earned all-state and all-conference honors as a junior and senior.
 As a senior in 2007–08, he averaged 24.5 points, 10.8 rebounds and 2.1 blocked shots per game, as he led Mesa to a 17–11 record and an East Valley Region championship.
 He was named East Valley Region Player of the Year and East Valley Tribune Player of the Year, and was named Player of the Year for Class 4A-5A in Arizona by the Arizona Republic.